SABARITHAN-P/smart-canteen-system/README.md

 * `reports`
 * `password_resets`

-Relationships are maintained using **foreign keys and constraints** to ensure data integrity.
+Relationships between tables are maintained using **foreign keys and constraints** to ensure data integrity and consistent data management.

 ---